Dbailey22/EE-code/Adder/README.md

-Code in C For an arithmetic circuit
+Code in HDL for an arithmetic circuit